-- Our iTunes integration only imports subscription revenue, while non-subscription revenue will be excluded.
+- Our App Store Connect integration only imports subscription revenue, while non-subscription revenue will be excluded.
 Depending on how you selected to import your data, the amounts will either include both Apple's fees and VAT, or neither.
 You can read more about this in this article.

 - Our Shopify integration only imports non-subscription revenue.